mdsilva6/cs4483_individual_game_prototype/README.md

 4.3.
 Shelter: Areas where the player can set up camp, craft items and rest to heal.
 (The prototype has a structure that will shield the player from the elements)
 4.4.
 Settlements: These are areas that are populated by NPCs.
 There are three types of settlements:
 4.4.1.
 Telosian: These NPCs will not attack the player, and the player can trade and sell their items here.
 (NOT IMPLEMENTED)
 4.4.2.
 Raider: These settlements are populated by the people responsible for the player’s vault being disturbed.
 These NPCs will be hostile towards the player.
-(NOT IMPLEMENTED)
+(Same placeholder as the agressive creature (Red prism))
 4.4.3.
 Telosian (Vault): These settlements are populated by occupants of a vault where the player chooses to release the energy back into Telos.
 (NOT IMPLEMENTED)

 ### Table of Contents